MiFID II will affect the distribution of complex and non-complex investment funds.

 Equally, a UK AIFM may be able to manage an EEA AIF on the basis of the Equivalence regime under AIFMD, but will likely be restricted to marketing under domestic private placing regimes of individual host member states, which are likely to be restricted to marketing to professional clients only.

-In the case of AIFs, you may want to consider appointment of an EEA AIFM with delegation of investment management to the UK as a third country firm and appointment of EEA distributors for marketing to retail and professional clients throughout the EEA.
+In the case of AIFs, UK distributors may want to consider appointment of an EEA AIFM with delegation of investment management to the UK as a third country firm and appointment of EEA distributors for marketing to retail and professional clients throughout the EEA.

 Authorisations in Ireland

-Assuming that a firm wishes to replicate an EU management and distribution model out of e.g. Ireland, the most likely authorisations would include MiFID authorisations for e.g. investment management, receipt, transmission and execution of client orders and investment advice.
+Assuming that a firm wishes to replicate an EU management and distribution model out of Ireland, the most likely authorisations would include authorisation as a MiFID firm, or authorisation as a Super Manco for UCITS and AIFs, or finally as a SMIC, a self-managed investment company.